Azure/Azure-Sentinel/Playbooks/CarbonBlack/readme.md

 ### Prerequisites for using and deploying Custom Connector
 1. CarbonBlack clound end point should be known. (e.g.  https://{CarbonblackBaseURL})
-2. Generate an API key.
-[Refer this link on how to generate the API Key](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/#creating-an-api-key)
+2. Generate an API key ([learn how](https://developer.carbonblack.com/reference/carbon-black-cloud/authentication/#creating-an-api-key)), and grant it the following access levels:
+    * 1
+    * 2
+    * 3

 <a name="deployment">